natalialidia/cplex-docker-compose/README.md

 - Steps to create and execute your own model:

-  1. Run the container (edit the docker-compose.yml cplex image version if needed):
+  - Run the container (edit the docker-compose.yml cplex image version if needed):
     ```
       docker compose run cplex
     ```

-  2. Create your cpp program in the same folder of the Makefile and docker-compose.yml
+  - Create your .cpp program in the same folder of the Makefile and docker-compose.yml

-  3. Edit the Makefile, replacing the "lpmodel" with the name of your cpp program
+  - Edit the Makefile, replacing the "lpmodel" with the name of your cpp program

-  4. Compile and execute your program in the container bash:
+  - Compile and execute your program in the container bash:
     ```
       make execute
     ```

-  5. (Optional) Remove all those files produced by the compile (but not necessary recompile if you need to)
+  - (Optional) Remove all those files produced by the compile (but not necessary recompile) if you need to
     ```
       make clean
     ```

 - To execute de lpmodel.cpp example, just run the container (as in step 1) and use the `make execute` command in the container bash.